Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 image = "/images/string-pins.jpg"
 imgcaptions = ""
 map_tag = ["Roma", "Palermo", "Basel"]
-person_tag = []
-project_category = "Barberini Harp Project"
+person_tag = ["Mara Galassi", "Armin Linke", "Luisa Cervelli"] project_category = "Barberini Harp Project"
-relatedresearch = ["What We Know, and What We still Do Not Understand about the Barberini Harp", "Designs for Musical Instruments", "“Venere che sona d’arpa e due amori”:&&Marco Marazzoli at the Barberini Court", "About the Barberini Harp", "Report on the Convening in Roma  14-16 December 2016", "The Barberini Harp Wood Species Identification"] show_in_news = false status = "draft" subjects_tag = ["Mara Galassi", "Armin Linke", "Luisa Cervelli"] subtype = ["Organology", "Performance Practice", "Iconography"] summary_text = "" timeline_tag = [] title = "The Barberini Harp in 1987" type = "Research"
+relatedresearch = ["What We Know, and What We still Do Not Understand about the Barberini Harp", "Designs for Musical Instruments", "“Venere che sona d’arpa e due amori”:&&Marco Marazzoli at the Barberini Court", "About the Barberini Harp", "Report on the Convening in Roma  14-16 December 2016", "The Barberini Harp Wood Species Identification"] show_in_news = false status = "draft" subjects_tag = ["Museo Nazionale degli Strumenti Musicali", "Teatro Massimo", "Barberini Harp"] subtype = ["Organology", "Performance Practice", "Iconography"] summary_text = "" timeline_tag = ["1986", "2014"] title = "The Barberini Harp in 1987" type = "Research"

 +++
 ***

-###### This double photo story brings images of the Barberini Harp made at the Museo Nazionale degli Strumenti Musicali some thirty years apart.
+###### This double photo story brings images of the <span id="subjects_tag">Barberini Harp</span> made at the Museo Nazionale degli Strumenti Musicali some thirty years apart.
 In the meantime, the harp was restored and is now displayed under more controlled conditions. <span id="person_tag">Mara Galassi</span>'s analogue images are followed by digital images taken in 2014 by <span id="person_tag">Armin Linke</span>, at Margret Köll's invitation.

 ***